tobert/tobert.github.io/src/tldr/cassandra-java-huge-pages.md

 ```

 That last grep is important!
 If Linux can't find space to allocate all of the huge
-pages, the value of HugePages\_Total will be lower than you asked for.
+pages, the value of HugePages\_Total will be lower than you asked for (see below).
 The safe bet
 at this point is to reboot.
 If nothing else is running on the system, the memory
 can sometimes be freed up by dropping the VFS caches with `echo 1 |sudo tee /proc/sys/vm/drop_caches`.